jiricekcz/test-train-split-cli/README.md

 ### Utilities
 Utility functions
-  - *def abs_path(__file, file)* - Used to calculate the absolute path of a file based on the path to the calle.
+  - *def abs_path(__file, file)* - Used to calculate the absolute path of a file based on the path to the caller.
 This is used to make the execution predictable regardless of where the program is run from and its current working directory.

 ### Exceptions
 Custom exceptions the program can raise